MAGALA-RICHARD/apsimNGpy-documentations/doc/moo.rst

 .. admonition:: comment

-   From the above graph, we can see that it is really difficult to produce high corn yield at the same time reduce nitrate  leaching.
-Because high high Yield requires applying high nitrogen fertilizers
+  From the graph above, it is clear that achieving high corn yield while simultaneously reducing nitrate leaching is quite challenging.
+  This is because high yields typically require the application of large amounts of nitrogen fertilizer, which is often associated with increased nitrate leaching.

 .. tip::